datahub-project/datahub/docs/managed-datahub/datahub-api/graphql-api/incidents-api-beta.md

 ## Enabling Slack Notifications

-You can configure Acryl to send slack notifications to a specific channel when incidents are raised or their status is changed.&#x20;
+You can configure Acryl to send slack notifications to a specific channel when incidents are raised or their status is changed.

-These notifications are also able to tag the immediate asset's owners, along with the owners of downstream assets consuming it.&#x20;
+These notifications are also able to tag the immediate asset's owners, along with the owners of downstream assets consuming it.

 ![](../../imgs/saas/Screen-Shot-2022-03-22-at-6.46.41-PM.png)

-To do so, simply follow the [Slack Integration Guide](docs/managed-datahub/saas-slack-setup.md) and contact your Acryl customer success team to enable the feature! &#x20;
+To do so, simply follow the [Slack Integration Guide](docs/managed-datahub/saas-slack-setup.md) and contact your Acryl customer success team to enable the feature!